Blackjack Hand 14, 15 or 16

-If players’ priority is to win and to improve with every single blackjack game, then they need to put effort and time into achieving it.
+If players’ priority is to win and improve with every single game of blackjack, they need to invest both effort and time to achieve this.
 There are many other things that gamblers need to take into account and focus on prior to playing and during the game.
 To make the best possible decisions every time, players should prepare themselves beforehand.

-For instance, it is recommended for them to have a look at every possible hand they can get and what their best choice will be in such cases.
-Knowing how to proceed in the difficult situations when players have a hand 14, 15, or 16 is crucial as the total value of any of the hands is significantly high which means that the chance of players busting increases.
+For instance, it is recommended that they study every possible hand they could receive and determine the best choice in each case.
+Knowing how to proceed in difficult situations when players hold a hand of 14, 15 or 16 is crucial, as the total value of any of these hands is significantly high, which means that the chance of busting increases.

-Whenever players’ hand total value is above 14, they are already in an unfavourable situation.
-Such cases require a good strategy and it is necessary for gamblers to think them through beforehand.
+Whenever a player’s hand total exceeds 14, they are already in an unfavourable situation.
+Such cases require a sound strategy, and gamblers should think them through in advance.
 Preparation and knowledge are compulsory if one wants to make the best possible decision.

-Of course, as already mentioned, several other factors play a crucial role such as money management, discipline, decent bankroll and not to forget a bit of luck.
+Of course, as already mentioned, several other factors play a crucial role such as money management, discipline, a decent bankroll, and, not to forget, a bit of luck.
 Whenever players have the chance to turn the tables in their favour, they should take full advantage of the situation.

 Important Things To Consider When Having Hand 14, 15 or 16

-When players are unfortunate enough to get a hand 14, 15, or 16, they need to be very careful and stick to the strategy they have chosen.
+When players are unfortunate enough to get a hand of 14, 15 or 16, they need to be very careful and stick to the strategy they have chosen.
 These are situations in which players are already one step from going bust regardless of the dealer’s upcard.
-However, this doesn’t mean that they should ignore its value, players need to always bear in mind that it is necessary for them to make their moves based on the dealer’s upcard.
+However, this does not mean they should ignore its value; players need to always bear in mind that they must make their moves based on the dealer’s upcard.

-Also, how players proceed in such situations shows their level of competence and knowledge to the rest of the players on the table.
+Moreover, the way players proceed in such situations demonstrates their level of competence and knowledge to the other players at the table.
 Since gamblers are already in an unfavourable situation, winning the hand shouldn’t be their priority.
-Instead, they should try to make the best move which is the move that will leave them with the smallest possible amount of money loss.
+Instead, they should aim to make the move that will result in the smallest possible loss.

 What are Breaking Hands

-The term breaking hands is commonly used in blackjack which places it among the important phrases players need to get familiar with.
-Gamblers have a breaking hand when they get their first two cards and they total 12 or above.
+The term ‘breaking hands’ is commonly used in blackjack, which makes it one of the important phrases with which players need to become familiar.
+Gamblers have a breaking hand when they receive their first two cards and their total is 12 or above.
 The reason for this is that almost every single card will cause players to go bust (i.e. break their hand) as their total value will go over 21.
-Also, it can be referred to the dealer’s position as ‘breaking’ if their upcard is a 2 through 6.
+The dealer’s position can also be referred to as ‘breaking’ if their upcard is a 2 through 6.

 The result is that the player ultimately ends up in the red with these totals no matter what playing decision they make.
 You probably think that’s bad.
-It is, but it gets worse since you will end up receiving horrible stiff underdogs approximately 40% of the time you spend at the blackjack tables.
+It is, but it gets worse, as you will end up receiving these horrible stiff underdogs approximately 40% of the time you spend at the blackjack tables.

 What is a player to do with these hard totals then?
 The answer is simple – trust in basic strategy and approach such underdog hands courageously by making the correct playing decisions.
 And by ‘correct’ we do not necessarily mean the ones that would secure a winning outcome.